A Quick-Start Guide to Restaurant Financial Statements

 You’ll need to set up your chart of accounts using a number system.

-Your computerized recording process (for example, QuickBooks) requires you to assign each account a specific account number.
+To use computerized recording software, such as QuickBooks, you must assign a specific account number to each account.
 So you’ll need to assign account numbers with a designated digit to represent each of your major account classifications.

 For example, let’s assume your restaurant accountant designs a 3-digit accounting number system.
 And since the first major account classification is “Asset S”, the number 1 is assigned as the first digit for all “Asset S” account numbers.
 Therefore, the number series of 1xx will apply to all Asset Accounts.